nattee/data2015/README.md

 **Topics:** class in c, header file (.h), #include, #ifndef, various kind of constructors, `CP::pair`, operator overloading, Pass-by-Reference vs Pass-by-Value in function (such as void test(&x)), `this->`, `const` keyword

 #### (2016-Feb-10)
 See [lab08](lab08).
-The first _non trivial_ data structure, CP::vector is discusses.
+The first _non trivial_ data structure, CP::vector is discussed.
 Vector is an array that can extend itself indefinitely.
 The idea of automatically extending the array is the key idea of vector.
-Moreover, We use vector to introduce several convention that will be used in upcoming data structures.
+Moreover, We use vector to introduce several conventions that will be used in upcoming data structures.
 This includes `.size()`, `.empty()` and some of the constructor.
-Additionally, implementation of iterator is discussed in detail.
-This also cover the concept of pointer (see also [pointer_demo](lab08/pointer_demo/)
+We also see  life cycle of an object, we see when the constructor and destructor is called.

+A major topic in this session is _pointer_.
+Pointer is a _modifier_ type of variable.
+Every type can be made pointer.
+A variable name `x` of pointer type of type `T` is declared as `T *x` where `x` stores the _memory address_ of a variable of type `T`.
+Please see also [pointer_demo](lab08/pointer_demo/) for more details.

+**In-class exercise:** Write a `triplet` class which is an extension of `pair` into a class that contains 3 members of various types.

+**Topics:** Pointers, Array as Pointers, Constructor, Destructor, Initialization List syntax.

+#### (2016-Feb-15)
+We continue with the class CP::Vector.
+We see how it is extended automaticallly and how the iterator is implemented.
+Essentially, an iterator of a vector is implemented as a pointer.